Home / Health Insurance / Articles / Covid 19 / COVID-19 booster dose in India: Eligibility & registration

 In order to make the COVID-19 booster dose available for all, the Government is currently offering them free of cost at Government vaccination centres.
 Alternatively, a COVID-19 booster can be bought at private hospital vaccination centres as well.
 The exact cost for the booster dose slightly varies from private centre to private centre.
 You can check out the exact prices on the CoWIN portal.

-COVID-19 vaccines are our saving grace from the COVID-19 virus and so it is crucial to receive them.
-If you have already received both doses of vaccination, you can consider getting the COVID-19 booster dose.
-However, make sure that you fulfil the eligibility criteria and follow the guidelines mentioned above.
+COVID-19 vaccines are our saving grace from the COVID-19 virus, so it is crucial that we receive them.
+If you have already received both vaccination doses, consider getting the COVID-19 booster.
+This is vital to maintain and strengthen your immunity, especially as the virus continues to evolve with new variants like Omicron.
+However, ensure you fulfil the eligibility criteria and follow the abovementioned guidelines.
+By getting vaccinated and boosted, you not only protect yourself but also contribute to the broader public health effort.

 The following are frequently asked questions regarding the COVID-19 booster dose.